vial-kb/vial-qmk/keyboards/neodox/keymaps/default/readme.md

-# The default keymap for Redox
+# The default keymap for Neodox